After You've Gone (song)

 "After You've Gone" is a 1918 popular song composed by Turner Layton with lyrics by Henry Creamer.

 History

 It was recorded by Marion Harris on July 22, 1918, and released by Victor Records.

 The song became so popular that the sheet music was later decorated with tiny photographs of the 45 men who made the song famous, including Paul Whiteman, Rudy Vallée, B.A.
 Rolfe, Guy Lombardo, and Louis Armstrong.

 Composition

 The chorus adheres to a standard ABAC pattern but is only 20 measures long.
-There are four 4-bar phrases, followed by a 4 measure tag.
-The song is harmonically active, with chord changes almost every measure.
-The opening four notes are identical to the opening notes of "Peg o' My Heart" (1912) — at the time songwriters often borrowed the first few notes of a hit melody.
+There are four 4-bar phrases, followed by a 4-measure tag.
+The song is harmonically active, with chord changes in almost every measure.
+The opening four notes to the chorus are identical to the opening notes of "Peg o' My Heart" (1912) — at the time songwriters often borrowed the first few notes of a hit melody.